cjratcliff/ml-compiled/docs/activations.rst

 ReLU
 -----
 Rectified Linear Unit.
-Unlike the sigmoid or tanh activations the ReLU does not saturate.
+Unlike the sigmoid or tanh activations the ReLU does not saturate which has led to it being widely used in deep networks.

 .. math::